Global Semiconductor Industry Explained: A Simple Guide to Technology Powering the World

 - National Security: Important for communication systems and defense technologies

-Industries That Depend on Semiconductors
+Industries Relying on Semiconductors

 - Consumer electronics